Our mission is to serve our migrant brothers and sisters who labor in the fields

 Will you join us as we attempt to ease their burdens just a bit?
-Our Migrant Ministry serves our migrant brothers simply by being present to them and showing them we care by providing some much needed supplies and by driving them to and from Mass at Our Lady of the Rosary Parish in Louisburg each Sunday from June 2 – September 29, 2019.
-On June 30th, July 21st and August 18th we will offer a Fiesta of food and fun for them.
+Our Migrant Ministry serves our migrant brothers simply by being present to them and showing them we care by providing some much needed supplies and by driving them to and from Mass at Our Lady of the Rosary Parish in Louisburg each Sunday from June-September.
+On certain Sundays we will offer a Fiesta of food and fun for them.

 Families are welcome!